HOW TO MAKE A COMPLAINT

 When you became a client of Mondial, you will have been asked to carefully read all paperwork presented to you before being asked to agree and sign.
 Subsequent to this you will have been sent via Email, digital copies of all of these documents, again requesting that you re-read everything.
 From February 2020 you will also have been given a "cooling off" period of seven (7) days in which you will have had the opportunity to withdraw from any agreement without penalty, within that period.

-For all business introduced to Mondial we rely on our internal process, the integrity of our consultants and their advice but ultimately it is the written word which carries more weight.
+For all business introduced to Mondial we rely on our internal process, the integrity of our consultants and their financial advice but ultimately it is the written word which carries more weight.
 Before you make a complaint please review the paperwork that you have signed and consider the fact that in addition to the process outlined above you may have also been provided with a cooling off period.

 However, should you wish to proceed with your complaint please follow the steps below: